getgauge/documentation/user/advanced_readings/configuration/README.md

 ###runner_connection_timeout

-This property sets the timeout in milliseconds for making a connection to the langauge runner.
+This property sets the timeout in milliseconds for making a connection to the language runner.

 ```
 runner_connection_timeout = 30000